Towards electrical domain-wall control in polyacetylene-based electronic nanodevices: Introduction

 \section{Introduction}

-The emergent area of synthetic organic metals based on polymers is an important field at the intersection of chemistry and physics, with interest both from the perspective of fundamental research as well as for organic electronics and other technological applications ~\cite{Farchioni_Grosso_Organic_electronic_metals_book}.
-Historically, \textit{trans}-polyacetylene (tPA), a linear chain of carbon atoms with alternating single and double bonds, was identified as the first organic conductor\cite{Heeger88_Solitons_in_conducting_polymers, Su79_Solitons_in_polyacetylene}.

-A key aspect of tPA is its double-degenerate ground state corresponding to the two possible ways to accommodate the (Peierls) dimerization pattern of single and double bonds.
-In its ground state, the system is an insulator characterized by a (Peierls) gap in the single-particle spectrum of excitations.
-However, tPA can be excited to a soliton-like state which features an excess charge bound to lattice deformations known as domain walls (DWs), which bridge two different dimerization patterns, and intra-gap single-electron states linked to the solitonic nature of the excitation.
-The first experimental evidence of soliton excitations in tPA was indirectly established via optical spectroscopy\cite{sethna1982photoinduced, blanchet1983photoexcitations} and magnetic electron paramagnetic resonance (EPR) experiments\cite{goldberg1979electron, weinberger1980electron}.
+The emergent area of synthetic organic conductors based on polymers is an important field at the intersection of chemistry and physics, of interest for both fundamental research and technological applications, such as organic electronics ~\cite{Farchioni_Grosso_Organic_electronic_metals_book, Barford13_Electronic_and_Optical_Properties_of_Conjugated_Polymers}.
+Historically, \textit{trans}-polyacetylene (tPA), a linear chain of carbon atoms with alternating single and double bonds, was identified as the first organic conductor \cite{Heeger88_Solitons_in_conducting_polymers,Su79_Solitons_in_polyacetylene, Su80_Soliton_excitations_in_PA}.
+A key aspect of tPA is its double-degenerate ground state corresponding to the two possible ways to accommodate the Peierls dimerization pattern of single and double bonds.
+In its ground state, the system is an insulator characterized by a Peierls gap in the single-particle spectrum of excitations.
+However, tPA can be excited to a soliton-like state consisting of a topological kink or one-dimensional domain wall (to be used as synonyms in this work) in the lattice dimerization pattern, associated with a mid-gap electronic state and trapped excess charge \cite{Heeger88_Solitons_in_conducting_polymers,Su79_Solitons_in_polyacetylene, Su80_Soliton_excitations_in_PA}.
+The first experimental evidence of such soliton excitations in tPA was indirectly established via optical spectroscopy \cite{sethna1982photoinduced, blanchet1983photoexcitations} and magnetic electron paramagnetic resonance (EPR) experiments \cite{goldberg1979electron, weinberger1980electron}.
+However, these experimental techniques did not allow the direct access to individual solitonic excitations.

-Recent progress in nano-fabrication methods has shown the possibility to synthesize linear chains of tPA on clean metallic surfaces\cite{Wang19_Solitons_in_individual_PA_molecules}.
-In particular, in Ref.\cite{Wang19_Solitons_in_individual_PA_molecules} it was possible for the first time to address and study a single tPA molecule deposited on a Cu(110) surface, via scanning tunneling microscopy (STM) techniques.
-Experimental signatures in the STM differential conductance $dI/dV$ indicate the presence of a trapped electronic state at the DW, constituting the first experimental evidence of a charged soliton.
-Furthermore, the ability to control and manipulate DWs in bi- and tri-layer graphene has been experimentally demonstrated in recent works\cite{Jiang18_Manipulation_of_DWs_in_bi_and_trilayer_graphene}.
-This type of synthesis stimulated recent proposals of single-molecule nano-devices that use soliton excitations as the main mechanism for electronic transport\cite{HernangomezPerez20_Solitonics_with_PA, park2022creation}.